mvdnbrk/dhlparcel-php-api/README.md

 $dhlparcel->setApiKey('your-api-key');
 ```

-You may optionally set an account id:
+If you have multipe accounts, you may optionally set an account id:

 ```
 $dhlparcel->setAccountId('123456');